-22.11 Pit Exit Protocol
+22.13 Pit Exit Protocol

-- a) It is the responsibility of the team to release their car from a pit stop position only when it is safe to do so. - b) If a car is deemed to have been released in an unsafe manner or condition during a session, a penalty may be issued to a driver and/or team under Article 15.3. - c) An additional penalty will be imposed on any driver who, in the opinion of the Stewards, continues to drive a car knowing it to have been released in an unsafe condition.
+- a) It is the responsibility of the team to release their car from a pit stop position only when it is safe to do so. - b) If a car is deemed to have been released in an unsafe manner or condition during a session, a penalty may be issued to a driver and/or team under Article 15.3. - c) An additional penalty will be imposed on any driver who, in the opinion of the Stewards, continues to drive a car knowing it to have been released in an unsafe condition. - d) Any behavior which may endanger individuals in pit lane, (e.g.: tire warming) is prohibited.